Extended car warranty insurance

 Car Insurance

-Some brands have longer warranties than others but usually they last 5 - 7 years or until the car has been driven 100,000km (unlimited kilometres for some brands), whichever comes first.
+• Some brands have longer warranties than others but usually they last 5 - 7 years or until the car has been driven 100,000km.

-Well, extended car warranty insurance can help, giving you a similar level of protection, for a longer period of time.
+Once that warranty ends, extended car warranty insurance can offer similar protection for a longer time.

 What does extended car warranty cover?